Tholeiitic magma series

-Tholeiitic rock types tend to be more enriched in iron and less enriched in aluminium than calc-alkaline rock types.
+Tholeiitic rock types tend to be more enriched in iron and less enriched in magnesium and aluminium than calc-alkaline rock types.
 They are thought to form in a less oxidized environment than calc-alkaline rocks.
 Tholeiitic basalt is formed at mid-ocean ridges and makes up much of the oceanic crust.
 Almost all the basalt found on the Moon is tholeiitic basalt.